remeedev/cli-text-editor/README.md

 1. On edit now the edited line will be highlighted so you can view its previous content
 1. Added function to delete a line or multiple lines

+04/10/2023:
+1. Added function to delete a specific line
+1. command to cancel current cmd

 # TODO

+- ctrl z
+- Help command
 - Ability to have multiple files
-- command to cancel current cmd
+- Ability to change settings
-- Help command